vedi/cocos2dx-store/README.md

               )
 );
 ```

+Note: On iOS, the item also should be created as Non Consumable on iTunes Connect.

 * More documentation and information in SOOMLA's [Knowledge Base](http://know.soom.la/docs/platforms/cocos2dx)
 * For issues you can use the [issues](https://github.com/soomla/cocos2dx-store/issues) section or SOOMLA's [Answers Website](http://answers.soom.la)